Archives

 The construction employs a standardized structural steel frame, similar to those used in big box retail stores.
 The library design focuses on creatively using common materials.
 Standardized components—including modular masonry, window systems, and raised flooring—form a low maintenance, highly flexible public place.
 Through scale and a glowing beacon bay, the building establishes a presence in a fragmented environment of scattered building types along a highway.
 The open, transparent interior offers inviting spaces for different generations of people to experience and clear site lines for service efficiency and enhanced interactions between library staff and customers.

-MSR’s design team collaborated with architect JRA Architects and landscape architect MKSK.
+MSR Design collaborated with architect JRA Architects and landscape architect MKSK on the project.

 As a new living room for the city, the new building inspires and serves the needs of the community as a center of creativity, research, and collaboration.
 Its linear configuration along 3rd Avenue reflects the predominantly Craftsman/Prairie style vernacular of the railroad depots located in Aberdeen.
 Because of the many railroad lines that ran through the city, creating spokes connected to a hub, the City of Aberdeen is nicknamed the “Hub City.”
 Located near the heart of where those railroad lines first converged more than 100 years ago, the new library links the past to the future, becoming another kind of community hub, designed to connect and enrich patrons for many generations.